AndrewWPhillips/HexEdit/HexEdit/Videos/ReadMe.txt

   - Quality 100
   - Key frames every 1 (not used for this codec?)
   - Capture 200 msec
-  - playback rate 5 f/sec
+  - playback rate 50 f/sec (makes editing easier)
 - audio (from mike)
   - 22.05 KHz, mono, 16-bit
   - PCM